-U-32 will fully implement its information technology one-to-one program this year (2016-2017) when students in all grades (7-12) will have ChromeBooks available for use in school and at home.
+U-32 fully implemented its information technology one-to-one program last year (2016-2017).
+Students in all grades (7-12) now have ChromeBooks available for use in school and at home.

 Helpful links for parents, students and staff:

 • Presentation for MS Parents/students regarding Chromebooks

 • U-32's ACCEPTABLE USE OF ELECTRONIC RESOURCES AND THE INTERNET policy

 • U-32's Plan for Teaching Responsible Use for Middle School Students